kuhball/drehding/readme.md

 	- should cause unsynced LEDs

 - loop() called ca. at 117 kHz aka 117,000 times/second?
-	- COuld be more or less, depends on board, code in loop, etc.
+	- Could be more or less, depends on board, code in loop, etc.
 	- Not a good value to build anything on.
 Use rather micro or milliseconds

 - write time-based version of code